This post may contain affiliate links, view our disclosure.

 • Fresh pita bread or pita chips

-• Fresh vegetables such as sliced cucumber or bell pepper strips
+• Fresh vegetables such as cucumber, cherry tomatoes, bell pepper, etc.

 Instructions

-• Preheat a grill to medium-high.
+• Cook the eggplant.
+Preheat a grill to medium-high.
 Brush 1/2 tablespoon oil on the outside of the eggplant.
 Use a paring knife to poke a few holes in the skin.
 Grill until the outside of the eggplant looks slightly charred and the eggplant is tender, about 15 to 20 minutes, rotating the eggplant with tongs as necessary.
-Remove from the grill and cool.
+Remove from the grill and cool about 20 minutes.

-• Once cool enough to handle, cut the eggplant open and scoop out the flesh (discard the skin).
-Strain the eggplant flesh through a fine mesh sieve to drain off excess liquid.
+• Scoop and strain the eggplant.
+Once cool enough to handle, cut the eggplant open and scoop out the flesh (discard the skin).
+Strain the eggplant through a fine mesh sieve, pressing down with a spoon to drain off the excess liquid.
+(TIP: Removing the excess liquid helps make sure your baba ganoush isn't watery or bitter.)

-• Add the garlic to a food processor and pulse a few times to chop.
+• Blend.
+Add the garlic to a food processor and pulse a few times to chop.
 Add the eggplant, tahini, lemon juice, yogurt, cumin, salt, and 2 tablespoons oil.
-Pulse until it’s well-combined.
-It doesn’t have to be completely pureed unless you prefer it completely smooth.
+Pulse until it’s well-combined, and then process until it's as smooth and creamy as you like.
+(TIP: It doesn’t have to be completely pureed unless you prefer it completely smooth.)
 Taste and add additional salt if desired.

-• Transfer the eggplant dip to a shallow bowl.
+• Finishing touches and serve.
+Transfer the eggplant dip to a shallow bowl.
 Drizzle the remaining 2 tablespoons oil on top.

 Video

-• Nutritional Information: Information for this recipe was calculated without the topping suggestions or serving suggestions.
+• Nutritional Information: Information for this recipe was calculated without the optional garnish ideas or serving suggestions.

 • Recipe Yield and Serving Size: This recipe makes about 2 cups, or 6 (1/3-cup) servings.